 Prof. Katherine K. Chen’s research specialties cover organizational studies and economic sociology.
 Her award-winning book, Enabling Creative Chaos: The Organization Behind the Burning Man Event, shows how an enabling organization can support members’ efforts without succumbing to either under-organizing’s insufficient structure and coordination or over-organizing’s excessive structure and coercive control.
 Additional articles on prosumption, storytelling, and communification have appeared in American Behavioral Scientist, Nonprofit and Voluntary Sector Quarterly, Qualitative Sociology, The Sociological Quarterly, and other journals.

-Chen is associate professor in sociology at The City College of New York and the Graduate Center, CUNY.
+Chen is currently an associate professor of sociology at The City College of New York and the Graduate Center, CUNY.
 She received her Ph.D. in Sociology from Harvard University and an undergraduate degree from Stanford University.

 As an academic, I have worked at both private and public institutions, written extensively for specialist and more generalist audiences, and partnered with other scholars across disciplinary lines.
 These diverse experiences have given me a strong appreciation for the global community of scholars that SASE cultivates, while also reminding me of the intensifying challenges confronting many researchers that I feel our professional association can collectively help address—among them, the difficulties in securing employment and adequate resources for teaching and conducting research, disseminating findings to broad audiences, and co-creating futures that are more inclusive.
 With these intertwined concerns in mind, I started my first year with SASE as a 2017 mini-conference co-organizer.
 I subsequently co-founded Network I: Alternatives to Capitalism and co-organized that research network through 2019.
 I also started serving on the Executive Council in 2018.
 This year, I have joined the leadership collective of SASE’s Network A: Communitarianism and Civil Society.